slamdata/purescript-jtable/README.md

       }
     }
    ```
-3. Now we split apart the JSON paths from the leaf nodes:
+3. Now we split apart the JSON paths from the leaf nodes (represented below by JSON, since it's easier to read):

    ```json
     [